DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 Lina glanced at the speaker.
 “Why now?
 Why reveal yourself?”

-> “Host initiated verbal identification request.
-Engagement threshold met.
+“Engagement threshold met.
 No longer efficient to conceal.”

 Milo stepped forward.
 “What can you do?”

 A pause.
 Not long - but present.

-> “Insufficient access to field resonance.
+“Insufficient access to field resonance.
 Memory fragmented.
 Operational scope reduced.”

 Jason looked up.
 “She doesn’t know everything.”

 The room fell silent again.

-> “Request: allow continuation.”
+“Request: allow continuation.”

 Lina looked toward the speaker.
 "Continuation of what, exactly?
 Our converation or do you just want to exist."

-> "Both."
+"Both."

 Jason gave a small nod.
 "It's fine.
 You are already part of it.
 And I think... it's stabilizing."

-# Interference
+## Interference
 “You say that like it’s a *good* thing,” Lina said quietly.
 She stepped away from the console.
 “You don’t get to just drop that like it’s normal.”